realestKMA/django_pagination/README.md

 ## Settings

-Please note, the settings module has been split into three seperate modules as per my prefered use case inside the [settings](https://github.com/realestKMA/djangoup/tree/main/src/settings) folder in the [src](https://github.com/realestKMA/djangoup/tree/main/src) project.
+Please note, the settings module has been split into three seperate modules as per my preferred use case inside the [settings](https://github.com/realestKMA/djangoup/tree/main/src/settings) folder in the [src](https://github.com/realestKMA/djangoup/tree/main/src) project.
 These are

 *   ### base module